Favorite Tea for me?

 For me, Green Tea is simply the best tea because of the powerful health benefits associated with drinking green tea.
 The truth of the matter is that if you really don’t like green tea, the chances are that you will not drink a sufficient quantity of green tea to achieve the promised healthy enhancements.

 If you prefer a Rooibos tea, then you should drink it because you are certain to drink much more of it.
 And you will benefit from the high antioxidant levels and the unique combination of vitamins and minerals found in Aspalathus linearis.
 You may prefer a combination of botanical tea and herbals or, indeed, all herbals.
 Each tea offers unique health benefits and unique flavors, and only you can decide the one you like the best.

 Now the second question, my favorite tea, has become quite complicated.
 I have many favorites and drink different teas at different times of the day.

 Favorite Tea – Loose Leaf tea

 That does not mean that I will not drink or appreciate a finely blended tea with quality ingredients such as our Goji Green or Earl Grey (thanks for snapping the fab pix, Alexis Z), both perfect for afternoon tea.
 Also, see my post on Early Grey.
 Are you Spellbound?

 I am now much more sensitive to caffeine and find I must stop drinking true tea around 5.30 pm; otherwise, I find myself enjoying my tea all night long!

 Since I have been sampling tea to so many tea lovers each week, I realized that no two people are alike regarding their taste in tea.
-Selby Select is by far our best selling tea, and people absolutely love it.
-However, some people do not care for these amazing Rooibos’ flavor, no matter how high praise.
+Selby Select is by far our best-selling tea, and people absolutely love it.
+However, some people do not care for these amazing Rooibos’ flavors, no matter how high praise.